 Closeup shot of grilled chicken breast on an oval platter.
 The platter is surrounded by small containers with marinade, olive oil, herbs, and spices.

-5 stars (2 ratings)
+5 stars (7 ratings)

-Balsamic Chicken Marinade (5-Ingredients!)
+Company-Worthy Balsamic Chicken Marinade (Grill or Oven!)

 Ingredients